Community Park West

 Dogs on leashes are permitted.

-Community Bark West is located on the premises of Community Park West.
+Community Bark West dog park is located on the premises of Community Park West.

 In 2002, the park district obtained an additional 57.5 acre parcel of land located between the Illinois Tollway (I-294) and Community Park West (the 37.5 acre sports park west of Milwaukee Avenue).
 The land was acquired through another land purchase/donation agreement with Town and Country Properties, in the same manner the land for the original 37.5 acres for Community Park West was acquired.
 Under the terms of this agreement, the park district paid $4.75 million for 28.75 acres while Town and Country donated the remaining 28.75 acres to the park district.